Title: Supplementary Support Services for Individuals in State Correctional Institutions

-The purpose of the Carl D. Perkins Career and Technical Education Improvement Act of 2006 is develop more fully the academic and career and technical skills of secondary and post-secondary students who elect to enroll in career and technical education programs.
-Funds made available under this Act for career and technical education activities are provide to supplement and supplant non-federal funds expended to carry out career and technical education activities.
+The purpose of the Strengthening Career and Technical Education Education for the 21st Century Act (Perkins V) is to develop more fully the academic and career and technical skills of secondary and post-secondary students who elect to enroll in career and technical education programs.
+Funds made available under this Act for career and technical education activities are provided to supplement and supplant non-federal funds expended to carry out career and technical education activities.

 Individuals in State correctional institutions who are participating in career and technical education programs offered in the institutions.